Mapping social value to the UN Global Goals

-For those organisations that are already contributing or want to start to contribute to the Global Goals agenda, we have created a tool that helps leverage the National TOMs Framework’s power to mobilise resources, connect organisations across sectors, and empower communities to take ownership of their needs.
+For organisations that already contribute or want to contribute to the United Nations’ Sustainable Development Goals agenda, Social Value Portal has created a tool that leverages the National TOMs Framework.
+This gives organisations the power to mobilise resources, connect organisations across sectors, and empower communities to take ownership of their needs.

 The SDG Mapping Tool explores how different Measures contribute to specific Goals.

 There is a strong alignment between the social value interventions delivered through the National TOMs and the UN 2030 Agenda for Sustainable Development and so the Portal offers a mapping tool within its design.